Food Production and Cooking - Patisserie and ConfectioneryPrint Page

 If you have not achieved a C grade or above in English or maths, you will as part of your course be required to work towards this as part of your study programme.
 You will be given the opportunity to go on work experience at certain times during your course.

-The most common entry route is through successful achievement of the Level 1 Introduction to the Chefs Diploma, together with appropriate maths and English skills.
-Direct entry from school is possible where you have achieved 4 or more GCSEs at grade E or above (including English at grade C).
+The most common entry route is through successful achievement of VRQ or NVQ Level 1, together with appropriate maths and English skills.
+Direct entry from school is possible where you have achieved 4 or more GCSEs at 3 points or grade D or above (including English).
 However due to the practical nature of this course you may be asked to undertake practical assignments to support your application.

 You will be required to attend an interview at the college for all courses and Apprenticeships and we will request a school or college report.